 Another option for quickly performing actions is to have the module prepare features without executing them.
 If all of the features for an action are prepared in advance then an execute request can be made to perform that action.
-Alternatively, one can prepare just a subset of the features needed so that when the action is performed it has a lower preparation cost (which could be useful in the case of a decision task where the model knows it will be punching a finger on the right hand, but doesn't know which one so it could prepare the style and hand features in advance).
+Alternatively, one can prepare just a subset of the features needed so that when the action is performed it has a lower preparation cost (which could be useful in the case of a decision task where the model knows it will be punching a finger on the right hand, but doesn't know which one - it could prepare the style and hand features in advance and then only need to prepare the specific finger when known).